Clubs & Activities

 Do you have the desire and ability to learn a highly technical set of skills leading to the proficient operation of state-of-the-art sound equipment capable of peeling paint off the walls?
 The SMHS Sound Club adds Power to the Preaching, Puts Pep in the Rallies, and Keeps the Rock Rolling.
 As a club member you will learn by doing.
 The more you help, the more you see and learn.
 Eventually, you may operate all the equipment with minimal supervision.

-We amplify St. Michael special events where audio equipment is required, including Masses, Assemblies, Pep Rallies, Guest Speakers, School Dances, at Campus Ministry events such as MP3’s, Retreats, the March for Life to Washington, DC… We go where we are needed and we get there early!
+We amplify St. Michael special events where audio equipment is required, including Masses, Assemblies, Pep Rallies, Guest Speakers, School Dances, Theater Events and at Campus Ministry events such as MP3’s and Retreats.

 Freshmen and Sophomore club members will be given priority acceptance to the Studio Production / Multimedia Elective in Junior and Senior year.